UFC on FX: Belfort vs. Rockhold: Background

 Cezar Ferreira was originally scheduled to face CB Dollaway.
 However, on April 1, it was revealed that Dollaway had to withdraw from the bout due to injury and he was replaced by Chris Camozzi.
 Then on April 7, it was confirmed that Ferreira had pulled out of the fight as well, citing an injury and was replaced by Rafael Natal.

 Costas Philippou had to withdraw from his fight against Ronaldo Souza, after suffering a cut above his eye, and was replaced by Chris Camozzi.
 Camozzi's scheduled opponent Rafael Natal instead faced promotional newcomer João Zeferino.

 Paulo Thiago was originally expected to face Lance Benoist.
 However, on April 20, it was announced that Benoist had to pull out of the bout due to an injury and was replaced by UFC newcomer Michel Prazeres.

 Results

 Bonus awards

-The following fighters were awarded $50,000 bonuses.
+The following fighters received $50,000 bonuses.